oatlog/oatlog/doc/planning_report/main.typ

 = Goal

-The goal of this project is to implement an e-graph engine which is roughly compatible with the egglog language @egglog and which briefly stated runs faster than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog).
+The goal of this project is to implement an e-graph engine which is roughly compatible with the egglog language @egglog and which runs faster than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog).

 == Limitations

 Our goal can be further clarified by stating what we are not doing.

-- We are not applying e-graphs to solve a specific problem, but rather improving e-graph technology itself
+- We are not applying e-graphs to solve a specific problem, but rather improving e-graph technology itself.
 - We are not concerned with performance on theoretical worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
 - We are not designing a logic programming/theory description language, instead prioritizing interoperability